intuibase/php-playground/aiemos-laravel-dockerized/README.md

 PATH_TO_ELASTIC_REPO=/path/to/root/of/elastic-otel-php docker-compose up
 ```

-it will automatically install laravel aimos demo shop with development version of instrumentation.
+it will automatically install laravel aiemos demo shop with development version of instrumentation.